 - Check with vendors to find out what the expected increases will be in their contracts (grounds, pool, management, termite contract, insurance, utilities, etc.).

-- Check the legal documents to find out what rules apply to increases in assessments.
-It is fiscally responsible to increase the assessment annually to keep pace with inflation.
+- Check the legal documents to find out what rules apply to increases in dues.
+It is fiscally responsible to increase the dues annually to keep pace with inflation.

 - Include notes to explain the changes in line items where relevant.

 - Check the reserve study to ensure that budgeted reserve funding is following the recommendation as per the reserve study (long-range planning).

 - Include reserve expenses as scheduled per the reserve study.